kids-first/kf-cloud-credits/applying.md

 ### Call for Applications
 The Kids First Program invites...
 (NIH Language Goes Here)...
 ### Application Requirements
 - All researchers working with Kids First datasets are eligible to apply for cloud credits to use on CAVATICA, Kids First's cloud-based analysis platform built by Seven Bridges Genomics.
-Awards will be given through access to a funded billing group on the CAVATICA platform which can be spent on computation and storage costs incurred.
+Funds will be allocated through access to a billing group on the CAVATICA platform which can be spent on computation and storage costs incurred.
 - Users may request up to $10,000 to support research projects on Kids First data and up to $20,000 to support the development of tools and workflows.
 - Other guidelines go here...
 ### Application Questions